Have you ever wondered how people will remember you? Have you ever thought of the people that inspired you or whom you may have inspired?

 Contributed by MH Cave Creek, Phoenix and Flagstaff Estate Planning Attorney, B. West Hunsaker.

 You have a number of options when it comes to estate planning, so why pick Morris Hall?
 First off, estate planning and asset protection are a very complicated endeavor and you should only trust someone who focuses exclusively on those matters.
 Also, MH is a proud member of The American Academy of Estate Planning Attorneys (AAEPA) which provides us additional support, advanced training, tools and information that is not available to others – which means that we can better protect your assets and your loved ones.
-We are one of only two firms in Arizona that belong to the AAEPA and are the only firm in New Mexico that has been granted membership.
+We are one of only two firms in Arizona that belong to the AAEPA and are the only firm in that has been granted membership.
 If you have assets and loved ones that you want to protect, you are in good hands with MH.
 Contact us today at 888.804.5340 to schedule an appointment!

 This blog should be used for informational purposes only.
 It does not create an attorney-client relationship with any reader and should not be construed as legal advice.
 If you need legal advice, please contact an attorney in your community who can assess the specifics of your situation.